 The training is free, being subsidised by the DfE and will take place at South Hunsley School, led by a dedicated School Improvement Leader for mathematics.
 This is our third year of offering this programme, upskilling non-specialist maths teachers to enable them to deliver part or all of a maths curriculum up to KS4.

 The programme is delivered through six face-to-face sessions during the academic year 2017 – 2018 with guided reading and reflection between these.
 Each session is focused on subject knowledge and pedagogy and gives participants access to a range of practical resources that they can use in the classroom.

-If you wish to apply for a place, please complete and return the attached form to firstname.lastname@example.org
+If you wish to apply for a place, please complete the form above and return to firstname.lastname@example.org